paufisch/chess.wish/README.md

+# Suicide chess

+In this project we want to impelemt a slightly simplified version of chess in C++, featuring a client/server architecture.
+The main difference from normal chess is that the game ends if one king is taken.
+It is not required to move out of a check position and it is even possible to move the own king into a check position.
+Hence the name suicide chess.

+The implementation builds on the Lama template project.
+So far this repository contains the copied lama project.

 # Lama

 This is a simple C++ implementation of the game "Lama" by AMIGO.
 You can read the game's rules [here](https://www.amigo.games/content/ap/rule/19420--031-2019-Lama_Manual_002_LAYOUT[1].pdf).
 The implementation features a client/server architecture for multiplayer scenarios.